Cursom History, Family Crest & Coats of Arms

 - Origins Available:

 The vast movement of people that followed the Norman Conquest of England of 1066 brought the Cursom family name to the British Isles.
 They lived in Derbyshire.
-The family originally lived in Notre Dame de Curson in Calvados, Normandy, and it is from this location that their name derives.
+The family originally lived in Notre Dame de Curson in Calvados, Normandy.

 Early Origins of the Cursom family